Alexander the Great: Asia Minor

 After his victory at the Battle of Chaeronea (338 BC), Philip II began the work of establishing himself as hēgemṓn (ἡγεμών) of a league which according to Diodorus was to wage a campaign against the Persians for the sundry grievances Greece suffered in 480 and free the Greek cities of the western coast and islands from Achaemenid rule.
-In 336 he sent Parmenion, with Amyntas, Andromenes and Attalus, and an army of 10,000 men into Anatolia to make preparations for an invasion.
-At first, all went well.
+In 336 he sent Parmenion, Amyntas, Andromenes, Attalus, and an army of 10,000 men into Anatolia to make preparations for an invasion.
 The Greek cities on the western coast of Anatolia revolted until the news arrived that Philip had been murdered and had been succeeded by his young son Alexander.
 The Macedonians were demoralized by Philip's death and were subsequently defeated near Magnesia by the Achaemenids under the command of the mercenary Memnon of Rhodes.

-Taking over the invasion project of Philip II, Alexander's army crossed the Hellespont in 334 BC with approximately 48,100 soldiers, 6,100 cavalry and a fleet of 120 ships with crews numbering 38,000, drawn from Macedon and various Greek city-states, mercenaries, and feudally raised soldiers from Thrace, Paionia, and Illyria.
+Taking over the invasion project of Philip II, Alexander's army crossed the Hellespont in 334 BC with approximately 48,100 soldiers, 6,100 cavalry, and a fleet of 120 ships with crews numbering 38,000 drawn from Macedon and various Greek city states, mercenaries, and feudally raised soldiers from Thrace, Paionia, and Illyria.
 He showed his intent to conquer the entirety of the Persian Empire by throwing a spear into Asian soil and saying he accepted Asia as a gift from the gods.
 This also showed Alexander's eagerness to fight, in contrast to his father's preference for diplomacy.

 After an initial victory against Persian forces at the Battle of the Granicus, Alexander accepted the surrender of the Persian provincial capital and treasury of Sardis; he then proceeded along the Ionian coast, granting autonomy and democracy to the cities.
 Miletus, held by Achaemenid forces, required a delicate siege operation, with Persian naval forces nearby.
 Further south, at Halicarnassus, in Caria, Alexander successfully waged his first large-scale siege, eventually forcing his opponents, the mercenary captain Memnon of Rhodes and the Persian satrap of Caria, Orontobates, to withdraw by sea.
 Alexander left the government of Caria to a member of the Hecatomnid dynasty, Ada, who adopted Alexander.

 From Halicarnassus, Alexander proceeded into mountainous Lycia and the Pamphylian plain, asserting control over all coastal cities to deny the Persians naval bases.
-From Pamphylia onwards the coast held no major ports and Alexander moved inland.
-At Termessos, Alexander humbled but did not storm the Pisidian city.
+From Pamphylia onwards, the coast held no major ports and Alexander moved inland.
+At Termessos, Alexander humbled and did not storm the Pisidian city.
 At the ancient Phrygian capital of Gordium, Alexander "undid" the hitherto unsolvable Gordian Knot, a feat said to await the future "king of Asia".
-According to the story, Alexander proclaimed that it did not matter how the knot was undone and hacked it apart with his sword.
+According to the story, Alexander proclaimed that it did not matter how the knot was undone, and hacked it apart with his sword.